Jobsite Sanitation

 Urinal Substitution

-One urinal substitutes for one fixture, not to exceed one-third of the total required count.
+One urinal counts as one fixture up to one-third of total fixtures.

 Large-Crew Step